spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 You don't just use the "email" protocols (SMTP, POP3, IMAP) directly though.
 There's a *server* somewhere which stores your data (`@gmail.com`, `@yahoo.com`, `@hotmail.com`, `@your-company.com`) and you access it by using these "email" protocols via some *client* program (Outlook, Thunderbird, some website, etc).

 In the world of the Matrix chat protocol, there are various client programs.
 The first and currently most full-featured one is called [Element](https://element.io/) (used to be called Riot.im and Vector.im in the past).
 There are [many other clients](https://matrix.org/clients/).
-You can switch clients as much as you want until you find the one that is right for you on a given platform (you may use Element on your desktop, but Fluffychat on your phone, etc).
+You can switch clients as much as you want until you find the one that is right for you on a given platform (you may use Element Desktop on your desktop, but Fluffychat on your phone, etc).

 Matrix is also like email due to the fact that there are many servers around the world which can all talk to each other (you can send email from `@gmail.com` addresses to `@yahoo.com` and `@hotmail.com` addresses).
 It's the same with Matrix (`@bob:example.com` can talk to `@alice:example.org`).

-If someone else is hosting your Matrix server (you being `@user:matrix.org` or some other public server like this), all you need is a Matrix client program, like Element.
+If someone else is hosting your Matrix server (you being `@user:matrix.org` or some other public server like this), all you need is a Matrix client program, like Element Web or Element X Android.

 If you'd like to host your own server (you being `@user:example.com`), you'd need to set up a Matrix server program, like Synapse.